jlparkI/AntPack/README.md

 ### Citing this work

-AntPack is distributed under an MIT license and can be freely used accordingly.
 If using AntPack in research intended for publication, please cite:

 [Jonathan Parkinson and Wei Wang.
 2024.
 For antibody sequence generative modeling,